AnIdiotInvests/anidiotinvests.github.io/_posts/2022-03-04-hunting-for-stability-in-a-crazy-market.md

 ## 3 Strategies and Simple Tricks

 Here are some tactics that you can use to aid in your overall strategy.
-These topcs could also help keep you from self sabotaging your portfolio as well.
+These topics could also help keep you from self-sabotaging your portfolio as well.

-I personally have a hard time with the third option.
+I have a hard time with the third option.

 ### 1. Looking for Low Volatility While Back Testing

-Back testing is the process of using tools and graphs to research historical performance and metrics of an existing or hypothetical portfolio.
-This process can be extremely useful to review and make changes before any money is actually invested.
+Backtesting is the process of using tools and graphs to research the historical performance and metrics of an existing or hypothetical portfolio.
+This process can be extremely useful to review and make changes before any money is invested.
 My favorite tool to use is Portfolioslab.com.

 This is not done often enough in my opinion.
-Back in the day this was not very easy, but now there are tons of free tools that allow you to compare assets and investment vehicles years ago to when they were created to now.
+Several years ago before free tools were readily available, this was not as easy, but now there are tons of free tools that allow you to compare assets and investment vehicles years ago to when they were created to now.

 ### 2. Value Investing

-The premise behind value investing involves looking for individual companies or funds that contain companies which have good balance sheets, revenue, and historical evidence of success.
+The premise behind value investing involves looking for individual companies or funds that contain companies that have good balance sheets, revenue, and historical evidence of success.

 If you are investing in companies that you know have a lot of current assets, strong management, and a long history of success, it is much easier to sleep at night.